 benefits at age 67.
 If we were to raise that to age 70, the projected

 shortfall would be eliminated.
 While this option does have a number of

 proponents, others note that this is simply a disguised cut in benefits.

 Gary Burtless has noted that "Increasing the age for full benefits by one year

 has the effect of lowering workers' monthly checks by 6% to 7.5%, depending on

 the age when a worker first claims a pension. "

 2. Make all wages subject to the Social Security tax.
 Under current law, social security taxes are imposed only on the first $118,500 of annual wages or salary.6 Wages and salaries above that are not subject to the social security tax.
 While relatively few workers earn more than this cap, those that do often earn millions more.
-About 15% of total wages in the U.S, escape the social security tax.
+About 15% of total wages in the U.S. escape the social security tax.
 Gradually removing the cap and making all wages taxable could raise substantial sums of revenue and close as much as 70% of the projected revenue shortfall.7

 3. Revise the cost-of-living calculations.
 Social Security benefits increase automatically each year to keep up with changes in the overall cost of living.
-However, economists agree that the current statistcial methods overestimate the true amount of price inflation that occurs.
+However, economists agree that the current statistical methods overestimate the true amount of price inflation that occurs.
 Using a more accurate method of measuring inflation would decrease the annual cost-of-living adjustments and save many billions of dollars in the long run.